Frequently asked questions about XARELTO®

 *A bleeding event that directly leads to death within 7 days.

-Bleeding that’s visible to the eye or detectable on an imaging study.
+Bleeding that is visible to the eye or detectable on an imaging study.

 BARC 4 bleeding was not examined because coronary artery bypass surgeries were rare during trial follow-up.

-Initiation of XARELTO® is not recommended acutely as an alternative to unfractionated heparin in patients with PE who present with hemodynamic instability or who may receive thrombolysis or pulmonary embolectomy.
+Initiation of XARELTO® is not recommended acutely as an alternative to unfractionated heparin in patients with PE who present with hemodynamic instability or who may receive thrombolysis or pulmonary embolectomy.15

-The EINSTEIN–DVT and –PE trials had nearly identical designs, inclusion and exclusion criteria, and outcome measures.
-This allowed the safety data to be pooled and evaluated across a much larger population of more than 8200 patients.20
+The EINSTEIN-DVT and EINSTEIN-PE trials had nearly identical designs, inclusion and exclusion criteria, and outcome measures.
+This allowed the safety data to be pooled and evaluated across a much larger population of more than 8200 patients.28

-In EINSTEIN-DVT and EINSTEIN-PE, the enrolling physician determined treatment duration at the time of randomization based on the patient’s profile and local treatment preferences.21,22
+In EINSTEIN-DVT and EINSTEIN-PE, the enrolling physician determined treatment duration at the time of randomization based on the patient’s profile and local treatment preferences.29,30

-For the DVT study, approximately 63% of all patients were allocated to 6 months of treatment, while 25% were allocated to 12 months of treatment.13 In the PE study, approximately 57% and 37% of all patients were allocated to 6 months and 12 months of treatment, respectively.14
+For the DVT study, approximately 63% of all patients were allocated to 6 months of treatment, while 25% were allocated to 12 months of treatment.21 In the PE study, approximately 57% and 37% of all patients were allocated to 6 months and 12 months of treatment, respectively.20

-The criteria for a diagnosis of DVT were the presence of (1) a new noncompressible venous segment, (2) a substantial increase (4 mm) in the diameter of the thrombus during full compression in a previously abnormal segment on ultrasonography, or (3) a new intraluminal filling defect on venography.23
+The criteria for a diagnosis of DVT were the presence of (1) a new noncompressible venous segment, (2) a substantial increase (≥4 mm) in the diameter of the thrombus during full compression in a previously abnormal segment on ultrasonography, or (3) a new intraluminal filling defect on venography.31

-Fatal PE was diagnosed based on objective diagnostic testing, autopsy, or death, which could not be attributed to a documented cause and for which PE could not be ruled out (unexplained death).23
+Fatal PE was diagnosed based on objective diagnostic testing, autopsy, or death, which could not be attributed to a documented cause and for which PE could not be ruled out (unexplained death).31

-The efficacy and safety profiles of XARELTO® taken once daily were demonstrated in large, randomized, multicenter clinical trials for DVT prophylaxis in patients following knee or hip replacement surgery.24-27
+The efficacy and safety profiles of XARELTO® taken once daily were demonstrated in large, randomized, multicenter clinical trials for DVT prophylaxis in patients following knee or hip replacement surgery.31-34

 XARELTO® was studied in 3 randomized, controlled clinical trials—RECORD1, RECORD2, and RECORD3—that included more than 9000 patients undergoing elective knee or hip replacement surgery.

 Promptly evaluate any signs or symptoms of blood loss and consider the need for blood replacement.
 Discontinue XARELTO® in patients with active pathological hemorrhage.
-XARELTO® has a half-life of approximately 5 to 9 hours in healthy subjects aged 20 to 45 years and 11 to 13 hours in the elderly.
+XARELTO® has a half-life of approximately 5 to 9 hours in healthy subjects aged 20 to 45 years and 11 to 13 hours in elderly subjects aged 60 to 76 years.

 This is not intended to replace clinical judgment or determine individual patient care.